diagrams/diagrams-doc/doc/arrow.rst

 module is no longer used internally for the creation of arrowheads, the technical details of how arrows are actually created is beyond the scope of this tutorial.
-The most important consequence for day-to-day diagramming with arrows is that arrowheads and -tails do not contribute to the envelope of an arrow (arrow shafts, on the other hand, do).
+The most important consequence for day-to-day diagramming with arrows is that only the length of arrowheads and -tails contribute to the envelope of an arrow (the width does not).
+This is analogous to the way line width does not contribute to the envelope of a line.

 __ http://projects.haskell.org/diagrams/doc/manual.html#scale-invariance

 .. container:: warning

-  Arrowheads and tails do not contribute to the envelope of an arrow!
+  Only the length of arrowheads and tails contribute to the envelope of an arrow!

 Connecting Points
 =================